-Sadly, opioids prescribed by a physician or purchased from a dealer are now killing as many Americans as firearms on an annual basis, accounting for more deaths than breast cancer (Kounang 2017).
-In fact drug overdose deaths related to prescription opioids have now surpassed automobile accidents as the number one cause of accidental death in the United States (Wilson-Poe et al 2018).
-Opioid overdose has been the cause of death for musicians such as Tom Petty and Prince.
-Other than the several serious adverse effects and addictions associated with their use, there is another opioid issue that is not getting enough media attention: Opioid Induced Hyperalgesia (OIH).
+Sadly, opioids prescribed by a physician or purchased from a dealer are now killing as many Americans, on an annual basis, as firearms, and shockingly accounts for more deaths than breast cancer.
+In fact drug overdose deaths related to prescription opioids has now surpassed automobile accidents as the number one cause of accidental death in the United States.
+It has been the cause of death for musicians such as Tom Petty and Prince.

+Other than the several serious adverse effects and addictions associated with their use, there is another opioid issue that is not getting enough media attention; Opioid Induced Hyperalgesia (OIH).
+The word "hyperalgesia" is used to describe the condition involving an abnormally heightened sensitivity to pain.
 OIH is the phenomenon of a paradoxical increased pain sensitization secondary to long term opioid exposure.

-In simple terms, OIH occurs when exogenous opioids (externally put into the body) actually decrease endogenous opioids production, worsening pain intensity.
+In simple terms, OIH occurs when exogenous opioids (externally put into the body) actually decrease endogenous opiates production worsening the pain and stress intensity.
 As this occurs, patients require increasing amounts of exogenous opioids via medications to experience the same level of analgesia and improved mood (Simonnet et al 2003).
 There are now a number of papers describing the detailed physiology behind the OIH phenomenon (Yang et al 2018, Roeckel et al 2016, Grace et al 2015).